-\In 1 Kings v.
-16. they are called The Harodim, Rulers or Provosts assisting King Solomon, who were set over the Work, and their Number there is only 3,300: But 2 Chron. ii.
-18. they are called The Menatzchim, Overseers and Comfarters of the People in Working, and in Number 3,600; because either 300 night be more curious Artists, and the Overseers of the said 3,300, or rather, not so excellent, and only Deputy-Masters, to supply their Places in case of Death or Absence, that so there might be always 3,300 acting Masters compleat; ar else they might be the Overseers of the 70,000 Durn.
-Ish Sabbal, Men of Burden, or Labourers, who were not Masons, but served the 80,000 Burden, or Labourers, who were not Masons, but served the 80,000 Burden, or Labourers, who were not Masons, but served the 80,000 Burden, or Labourers, and also Bonai, alled also Builders in Stone, part of which belong d to Solomon, and part to Hiram, King of Tyre, I Kings v.
+And the prodigious Expence of it also enhaunceth its Excellency; for besides King David's vast Preparations, and the Overseers of the said 3,300; or rather, not so excellent, and only Deputy-Masters, to supply their Places in case of Death or Absence, that so there might be always 3,300 acting Masters compleat; or else they might be the Overseers of the 70,000 Ish Sabbal, Men of Burden or Labourers, who were not Masons but served the 80,000 Ish Chotzeb, Men of Hewing, called also Ghiblim, Stone Cutters and Sculpturers; and also Bonai, Builders in Stone, part of which belong'd to Solomon, and part to Hiram, King of Tyre, 1 Kings v.
 18.